quasis/optimality/readme.txt

 * Redirects author archive pages to the home page of the website.
 * Redirects image attachment pages to the URL of the parent page.
 * Redirects ?replytocom=id to #comment-id in comment replies.
+* Redirects paginated comment pages to the parent page.

 = Search Engines Optimization =
 * Provides title and description templates for search engines.